bestborn-demo/test-code/README.md

 3. cvv
 4. expiry date

-## Note: Feel free to add test cases in test_cardVerify.py if any better test case can be used
+## Note: Feel free to add test cases in test_cardVerify.py if any better test case can be used.
+You can add other short scripts for different languages to test